Modernization of nationality law: changes from 27.06.2024

 Conclusion

-With the "Act on the Modernization of Citizenship Law", comprehensive changes to citizenship law will take effect from 26 June 2024.
+With the "Act on the Modernization of Citizenship Law", comprehensive changes to citizenship law will take effect from 27.06.2024.
 In particular, the reduction of the minimum residence period to five years and the possibility of a further reduction to up to three years in the case of special integration achievements will make it easier to Naturalization.
-At the same time, there will be adjustments to the naturalization requirements and the loss of German citizenship.
+At the same time, there are adjustments to the naturalization requirements and the loss of German citizenship.

 The reform will help to promote the integration of foreigners in Germany and adapt citizenship law to social realities.
 For many people who live and work in Germany permanently, the new regulations will make it easier for them to obtain German citizenship.